 Simple English definitions for legal terms

-Read a random definition: incorporation
+Read a random definition: closed testament

 The CAN-SPAM Act of 2003 is a law that says people can't send spam emails that use certain bad techniques.
 These techniques include: 1) getting email addresses from websites that don't allow it, 2) sending emails to lots of made-up email addresses hoping some are real, 3) making many email accounts just to send spam, and 4) using someone else's computer to send spam without permission.
 The government can also make more rules about bad spamming techniques.